Network-Realised Model Predictive Control Part II: Distributed Constraint Management: Constraints in the Distributed Setting

 We begin by inspecting the distinctive structure of the matrices which make up the realisations from \eqref{eq:area_NRF}.
 The latter enables us to naturally partition each of the state vectors belonging to the first-layer subcontrollers into $w_i[k]= $, in which the vectors $w_{r\ell}[k]$ have $n_{r\ell}$ rows for all $\ell\in\{1:n_u\}$, \emph{i.e.}, the same as the matrices $A_{r\ell}$ and $B_{r\ell}$ from \eqref{eq:mat_coef}.
 Recalling \eqref{eq:mat_coef}, the key observation which underpins the entire mathematical mechanism presented in this section is the fact that $\mathrm{row}_\ell(u_f[k])=C_{r\ell}w_{r\ell}[k]=\mathrm{row}_1(w_{r\ell}[k])$, for all $\ell\in\{1:n_u\}$.
 Thus, our current objective becomes apparent: we aim to employ the bounds placed upon the partitions of $u_f[k]$ to satisfy further set inclusions with respect to $w_{r\ell}[k]$, in a distributed manner.
-In order to state the main result of this section, we introduce the sets ${\mathcal{W}}_{\ell1}\subseteq\mathbb{R}$, with $\ell\in\{1:n_u\}$, which satisfy for all $i\in\{1:N\}$.
-The following result employs the newly introduced sets with the aim of constraining the state variables of the first-layer subcontrollers. \begin{proposition} Let the first-layer subcontrollers be implemented as in \eqref{eq:Kd_def}-\eqref{eq:dist_implem}.
-For each $i\in\{1:N\}$, define ${Z}_{ri}:=\mathrm{diag}(S_{ui},S_{xi})$ and the sets from \eqref{eq:feedback_set} and \eqref{eq:NRF_state_sets_a}-\eqref{eq:NRF_state_sets_b}, located at the top of this page.
-Assume that: \begin{enumerate} \item[A1)] the inclusions given in \eqref{eq:dist_sets}, \eqref{eq:cmd_sets_1}-\eqref{eq:cmd_sets_2} and \eqref{eq:feedback_set} hold for $k=k_0$,
+To state the main result of this section, we introduce the sets ${\mathcal{W}}_{\ell1}\subseteq\mathbb{R}$, with $\ell\in\{1:n_u\}$, which satisfy for all $i\in\{1:N\}$.
+The following result employs the newly introduced sets to constrain the state variables of the first-layer subcontrollers. \begin{proposition} Let the first-layer subcontrollers be implemented as in \eqref{eq:Kd_def}-\eqref{eq:dist_implem}.
+For each $i\in\{1:N\}$, define ${Z}_{ri}:=\mathrm{diag}(S_{ui},S_{xi})$ along with the sets from \eqref{eq:feedback_set} and \eqref{eq:NRF_state_sets_a}-\eqref{eq:NRF_state_sets_b}, which are located at the top of this page.
+Assume, moreover, that: \begin{enumerate} \item[A1)] the inclusions given in \eqref{eq:dist_sets}, \eqref{eq:cmd_sets_1}-\eqref{eq:cmd_sets_2} and \eqref{eq:feedback_set} hold for $k=k_0$,

 \item[A2)] $\mathrm{row}_j(w_{r\ell}[k_0])\in\mathcal{W}_{\ell j},\,\forall\,\ell\in\mathcal{A}_{ui},\,j\in\{1:n_{r\ell}\}$,